 Food, calories, yada yada–it is a tough subject.
 And, everyone asks me about food even though I’m not a Nutritionist or Dietician.
 Food is part of personal training.
 I struggle with food too.
 I mean I’m only human, and in a world where there is commercial after commercial for McDonald’s, Wendy’s, Chili’s etc. it sometimes difficult to avoid crap.
 Our world is filled with options of food that do not fuel our body appropriately.
 You have to make a conscious decision to choose to eat healthy—everyday.
 Consider eating healthy protein bars if you regularly workout vigorously.

 I tell my clients who need to lose weight to write everything down, but I don’t.
 I’m not a hypocrite, I just currently do not desire to lose weight.
 That’s not my goal.
 I think writing a food journal is a pain, but I have learned over the years, and I did previously write EVERYTHING—seriously, every single thing down.
 It works.
 It holds you accountable because who wants to write down that they ate a Big Mac with large fries and a large coke?
 Or a Venti Frappachino with whipped cream?
 So, if you want to lose weight then I highly recommend keeping a food journal.
+Pairing this with a tdee calculator online can help you better understand your energy intake and stay on track with your goals.

 What I can tell you, as a personal trainer, is a generalization of how to eat and what to eat.
 I can also let you know what I’ve learned over the years, and what has worked for me.
 Will it work for you?
 Who knows, because each of us are different and our bodies although it is generally the same, some of our bodies like more fat, some more protein, some more carbs, etc. In fact, one of my fellow RKC’s, Tracy Reifkind, just wrote an article about food journals because I complained about it.
 Those lovely apps that everyone downloads on their phones are terrible—why, you ask?
 Well, because they expect you to eat food with bar codes.
 If you don’t, then you have to literally itemize every single item in your salad or dinner.
 Talk about tedious–my salad has a lot of vegetables, avocado, some chicken, and an egg…no barcode there.